 The order will be split into two separate orders based on the items selected.
 After the split takes place, you will be redirected to the new order.

 Orders can be split automatically with rules using these different methods:

 - CODE/SKU: split specific SKUs out of orders.

 - ITEM NAME: split specific items out of orders based on their names.

-- CATEGORY CODE: Category Code is a unique field supported by some shopping cart integrations allowing you to categorize your items.
-If the shopping cart integration you are using Foxy, you can use it to split your items into separate orders.
+- CATEGORY CODE: Category Code is a unique field used for the Foxy integrations allowing you to categorize your items.
+If you are using Foxy, you can use it to split your items into separate orders.
 Shopify vendors will also be placed in this field.

 - DELIVERY TYPE: Delivery Type is a unique field for FoxyCart shops.
 If you set the Delivery Type on your items in FoxyCart, you can split them using this method.

 - VARIATION: split items with specific variations out of orders.